GLIMS-RGI/rgitools/docs/dems.rst

 For most regions several data sources are available, each with various acquisition dates and data quality issues.
 Until recently there was no **gap-free, global DEM** available.
+This might have changed with the release of `Copernicus DEM GLO-90`_ which so far shows no artifacts and a very good global coverage:
+All but 284 RGI v6 glaciers are covered by Copernicus DEM.
+Unfortunately 264 of these are located in the :ref:`RGI region 19: Antarctic and Subantarctic<rgi19>` which accounts for 10% of this region's total glaciers.
+These are mostly situated on small islands which are either not covered by the DEM or the RGI outlines are slightly misaligned and placed in the ocean.
+But this needs further investigation.
-This might have changed with the release of `Copernicus DEM GLO-90`_ but further analysis is still necessary to asses the quality and reliabilty of this DEM.
-Also the acquisition date of Copernicus DEM (2010-2015) differs from the target year 2000 of the current and the upcoming RGI outlines.
+Another downside is that the acquisition date of Copernicus DEM (2010-2015) differs from the target year 2000 of the current and the upcoming RGI outlines.

-As of today (Feb 28 2020), the data sources supported by OGGM/rgitools are:
+As of today (Mar 27 2020), the data sources supported by OGGM/rgitools are:

 - the `Shuttle Radar Topography Mission`_ (SRTM) 90m Digital Elevation Database v4.1
   freely available for all locations in the [60°S; 60°N] range.